chenyan1998/Interview/README.md

 You can find the web frontend demo video here: [Video link](https://github.com/chenyan1998)

 ## Overview
-Given the datasets of clicks of merchants on Shopback Korea between January - March 2021, you are required to :
+Given the datasets of clicks of merchants on Shopback Korea between January - March 2021, here are two functions that I done:

 1. Build a prediction model to predict what is the next merchant a user will click.
-2. Serve the model in a web service.
+2. Serve the model in a web service use streamlit.

 ## UI Demo